openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### Signature Generation

-SLH-DSA signature generation is performed via the algorithm `SLH-DSA.Sign` as specified in {{FIPS-205}}.
+SLH-DSA signature generation is performed via the default hedged version of the algorithm `SLH-DSA.Sign` as specified in {{FIPS-205}}.

 ### Signature Verification